wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 Discover some guiding principles to help you evaluate what skills and resources you need to effectively support the use of an intelligent tool.
 One of the most significant factors determining the effectiveness of any intelligent tool is the availability of resources needed to support its use, and skills required to set-up or manage it.

-Identifying and implementing intelligent tools should be seen as a step that will improve the security operations of an organisation, by complementing current activity.
+Identifying and implementing intelligent tools should be seen as a step that will improve the security operations of an organization, by complementing current activity.

 ## Interaction
 Although intelligent tools may act autonomously, there are often many forms of interaction required for them to be effective.